 - ½ teaspoon pure vanilla extract

-- Preheat oven to 400 degrees.
+- Preheat oven to 375 degrees Fahrenheit (190 degrees Celsius)

 - Roll out one of the pie crusts to fit slightly larger than a 9" deep dish pie plate.